IBM-Bluemix-Docs/certificate-manager/notifications-dashboard.md

 You must renew your ordered certificate, or reimport a renewed certificate in place of your old one to {{site.data.keyword.cloudcerts_short}} to stop notifications from being sent.
 When you renew or reimport a certificate, you receive a notification that your certificate was renewed or reimported to remind you to redeploy it.

-Notifications for expiring certificates are sent based on the timezone used to check whether a certificate has expired, which is UTC at midnight.
+Notifications for expiring certificates are sent based on the time zone used to check whether a certificate has expired, which is UTC at midnight.
 {: note}

 ### What are my options to configure notifications?